Portrayal of black people in comics: Black female characters

 In the 1980s, the new Captain Marvel, aka Monica Rambeau, had the power to become any form of energy on the electromagnetic scale.
 This Captain Marvel would join the Avengers in their battle against the Masters of Evil.
 In 1991, Captain Confederacy became one of the first female black superheroes to have her own series, published by Marvel's Epic Comics imprint.

 There are those who have criticized black superheroines for being one-dimensional and perpetuating several stereotypes, including that of the mythical superwoman and the hyper-emotional, overly aggressive Black woman.

 While Black female characters have continued to gain space in mainstream comics, it has been a slow transition.
 However, with the introduction of digital platforms for publishing comic, more people have been able to create comics that have positive representations of Black women and showcase their diverseness.
-Comics like Bitch Planet and Marvel's Moon Girl and Devil Dinosaur showcase Black women and girls in a different light and tackle issue surrounding their women and girlhood.
+Comics like Bitch Planet and Marvel's Moon Girl And Devil Dinosaur showcase Black women and girls in a different light and tackle issue surrounding their women and girlhood.
 In the comic Bitch Planet, Penny Rolle is a character fighting against the Fatherhood State in charge of the Planet.
-Her character is a queer Black women, who's body has not sex appeal and her physical body usually exceeds the frame of the comic.
+Her character is a queer Black women, whose body has not sex appeal and her physical body usually exceeds the frame of the comic.
 Penny's fight against the authority figures is used to symbolize women's fight against patriarchy.
 Bitch Planet allows a glimpse of how different Black women navigate the world's their in.
-In Moon Girl and Devil Dinosaur, Lunella Lafayette is a nine year old little Black girl who is also a genius.
-The comic navigates her life as a little girl who is able to switch brains with her sidekick Devil Dinosaur.
-This comic opens the door for readers of a younger age group, allowing them to find representations that they identify with.
+Moon Girl And Devil Dinosaur focuses on Lunella Lafayette, a nine-year-old black girl and child prodigy.
+The comic opens the door for readers of a younger age group, allowing them to find representations that they identify with.
 Comics like these shows the changes in the portrayal of Black female characters in comics in an expansive way.